SOBotics/Botpy/docs/privilege_system.rst

 A user's privileges can be changed by using the

-.. note:: If you plan on using a privilege system in your bot, it is recommended to set the grant levels of the command to privilege and unprivilege users at the highest level.
-Without that, users without privileges would be able to increase their grant level and run all commands, which would defeat the purpose of the privilege system.

 .. warning:: Setting a command's grant level higher than the maximum grant level of the privilege levels will render the command unusable, even for users with the highest privileges.
-Do not do this.

 .. note:: User privileges are room based.
 This means that a user with privileges or an RO with privileges in one room will not have privileges in another unless added.